matt-culbert/CloakNDaggerC2/README.md

 This is an evolution of the original Switchblade C2.
 Cloak refers to the C2 backend and Dagger is the implant.

+There are keys included here, they're purely for testing.
+You should expect these to be burned and thus generate your own.

 ### Setup

 Run redis in a Docker container with ```docker run --name redis -p 6379:6379 -d redis```